Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Discussion

-To the best of our knowledge, ours is the first self-supervised approach for finding automatic landmark correspondences in a pair of 3D scans.
-Therefore, it is difficult to compare the performance of automatic landmark correspondences obtained by our approach with existing approaches.
-However, the quantitative and qualitative evidence suggests that a high number of landmark correspondences with a good spatial matching accuracy can be predicted within seconds with the help of our proposed approach.
-Two other studies have looked into intra-patient DIR in cervical cancer patients \citep{rigaud2019deformable, bondar2010symmetric}. \citep{rigaud2019deformable} have focused on dose mapping and do not report TRE values. \citep{bondar2010symmetric} have reported the following average TRE values after registration: 3.5 $\pm$ 2.4 mm for bladder top, 8.5 $\pm$ 5.2 mm for cervix tip, 5.7 $\pm$ 2.1 mm for markers, and 4.6 $\pm$ 2.2 mm for the midline.
-As such, a direct correspondence between the landmarks used in our study and \citep{bondar2010symmetric} cannot be ascertained.
-Moreover, the underlying dataset and methods used, are also different.
-Still, the mean TRE value obtained after registration with additional guidance information from landmark correspondences predicted by DCNN-MatchCE (5.76 $\pm$ 5.92 mm) seems to be within the range of reported TRE values, which gives some confidence that the obtained DIR results are satisfactory.
+Two other studies have looked into intra-patient DIR in cervical cancer patients \cite{rigaud2019deformable, bondar2010symmetric}.
+The authors in one of the studies \cite{rigaud2019deformable} have focused on dose mapping and do not report TRE values.
+The average TRE values after registration reported in the other study \cite{bondar2010symmetric} are the following: 3.5 $\pm$ 2.4 mm for bladder top, 8.5 $\pm$ 5.2 mm for cervix tip, 5.7 $\pm$ 2.1 mm for markers, and 4.6 $\pm$ 2.2 mm for the midline.
+As such, a direct correspondence between the landmarks used in our study and landmarks in the earlier study cannot be ascertained.
+Moreover, the underlying dataset and methods used are also different.
+Still, the mean TRE value obtained after registration with additional guidance information from landmark correspondences predicted by DCNN-MatchCE (6.42 $\pm$ 5.79 mm) seems to be within the range of reported TRE values, which gives some confidence that the obtained DIR results are satisfactory.